Amirmahdi0260/Sample/README.md

 The application allows administrators to create and manage blog articles while authenticated users can interact with published content by posting comments.

-This project demonstrates modern software architecture, clean code principles, authentication, validation, and database-driven web application development.
+This project was developed as a portfolio application to demonstrate practical experience in ASP.NET Core MVC, Onion Architecture, Entity Framework Core, Cookie Authentication, and modern software development practices.

 ---